 (j) Abide by any policies established by the Registrar governing the removal of the device(s).

 (5) The Registrar shall maintain and publish a list of all approved Service Providers within the Commonwealth.
 Any Service Provider found not to be in compliance with any of the provisions of 540 CMR 25.00 may be subject to suspension or revocation of approval for any or all its sites, after a hearing before the Registrar.
 The Registrar may take into account the nature and extent of the violation(s) and the past performance of the Service Provider.

+(6) A Service Provider must agree to provide all mandatory program costs, including installation, maintenance and removal of the IID, at no cost to a person who presents documentation issued by the Registrar that such cost would cause a grave and serious hardship to the offender or the offender’s family.

 25.07: Cost and Maintenance

-(1) The operator shall pay the cost of installing, monitoring, and maintaining the Ignition Interlock Device(s).
+(1) The operator shall pay the cost of installing, monitoring, and maintaining the Ignition Interlock Device(s), except when the Registrar has issued a written determination that such costs would cause a grave and serious hardship to the offender or the offender’s family.

+(2) At the time an interlock restriction is imposed, the Registrar shall provide written notice to each operator that he or she may obtain a certified ignition interlock device, including installation, maintenance, and removal services at no cost if such cost would cause a grave and serious hardship to the offender or the operator’s family.
+The Registrar shall issue a finding of hardship upon presentation of documentation in a form which is consistent with St. 2005, c.
+122, § 19 and approved by the Registrar, and which is sufficient to show grave and serious hardship to the operator or the operator’s family.
+The operator shall be responsible for all costs associated with violations of the interlock program or unexcused lockouts.

-(2) The operator will be required to appear at the Service Provider’s location for a Service Visit within 30 days of the installation of the device, and regularly thereafter in Service Periods of 25 – 30 days, for as long as the device is required by the Registrar.
+(3) The operator will be required to appear at the Service Provider’s location for a Service Visit within 30 days of the installation of the device, and regularly thereafter in Service Periods of 25 – 30 days, for as long as the device is required by the Registrar.
 25 days after each Service Visit, the unit shall alert the operator of the requirement for another Service Visit.